Most personal finance advice focuses on spending less, but finding ways to earn more money can help you reach your financial goals faster. Here’s why.

 Was it easy?
 Hell no. But I was making progress.

-While all of was happening, I started MoneyUnder30.com.
+While all of this was happening, I started MoneyUnder30.com.

 Eventually, I started to earn some money from the site, too.

-It started slow—a hundred dollars here, a couple hundred more there.
+It started slow – a hundred dollars here, a couple hundred more there.
 A year later my site was earning over a thousand dollars a month.
 Another year, and my site was grossing the equivalent of a modest salary.
-Today, I earn more from my blog than I do from my job.
+Now, it’s a source of passive income.

 Had I NOT increased my income, or not done it so dramatically, I would probably: